 It is also quite small measuring at only 1.42 inches x 1.23 inches x 3.5 inches.
 The Temp Stick comes in two colors (black and white) and can remain inconspicuous and take up very little space inside your RV.

 There are no recurring subscription fees to use the Temp Stick.
-However, as it requires a reliable WiFi connection to function, you will need a dedicated mobile hotspot in your RV, and this is an extra expense if you don’t already own one.
+However, as it requires a reliable WiFi connection to function, you will need a dedicated mobile hotspot in your RV (such as a Verizon Jetpack MiFi 6620L), and this is an extra expense if you don’t already own one.
 Guest RV park internet networks are not recommended.

 The Temp Stick is factory calibrated, and you can also manually calibrate the readings with the offset value settings in the app.
 The app is very user-friendly, triggers for alerts are easy to set, and all your historical data is automatically saved to the cloud network so you can log in and view the conditions in your RV while you’re away.